-Above, the set-up for the performance on September 29.
+Above, the set-up for animating one of the stories.

 Stories in Transit V

 26-29 September 2018

 Piazza Marina, Museo Pasqualino